-Welcome to the Department of Materials Science and Engineering at Rutgers!
+Welcome to the Materials Science and Engineering Department at Rutgers University!

 Please, take a look at our website and reach out to us if you have any questions.
-I hope you’ll consider a future in our department; it is a GREAT place to begin an exciting career.
+And in 2022, we expect to have a grand salute to materials when our department celebrates its 120th Year.

 Professor & Chair